 Accidents are enormously disruptive events.
 Injured victims and their families often suffer staggering financial losses as they need to pay for medical care and survive when the victim cannot immediately return to work.
-Unfortunately, obtaining monetary compensation for an accident can be challenging.
+Unfortunately, obtaining monetary compensation for an accident can be challenging – the insurance companies make more money by denying claims and offering low settlements.

 Call Michael J. Lichner today for assistance.
 He has over a decade of experience as a Joliet personal injury lawyer, helping accident victims and their families.
 You deserve to be treated fairly by everyone in this process, from insurance companies to judges.
 Michael J Lichner can advocate for you and ensure your voice is heard and your injuries are taken seriously.
 Contact us to schedule a free consultation to discuss your claim.